 - A hook-and-loop fastener strip such as Velcro – if you’re planning to deploy your Raspberry Pi as a media centre, NAS box or simply as a computer for development (as intended!) you might consider some means of attaching it to your table, back of your TV or atop your hard disk drives.
 Unlike a desktop computer whose weight dominates over movement from the cables, a Pi will often be pushed about, particularly by an Ethernet cable.
 Using a strip of something like Velcro will put an end to this, fixing the computer in place and avoiding potentially nasty knocks.

 Whether you’re planning on setting up a media centre, turning your Pi into a NAS box or simply using it for its core purpose to learn programming, it should be extremely clear just how versatile this little box of tricks really is.

 Installation is a cinch, software is easy to install, and the entire setup will cost you under $50.
 That’s a pretty good deal, especially when you consider that the more recent 512 MB models were made available without a price increase.

 Indeed, it is easy to see why this little box of wonders has shipped 1 million units!

 You now know everything you need to get started with your Raspberry Pi – so here are ten tips for successful use.

-- Safely boot your Raspberry Pi computer by ensuring that the SD card is inserted before switching on.
+- Safely boot your Pi computer by ensuring that the SD card is inserted before switching on.